marziosala/marziosala.github.io/_posts/2021-08-01-normal-distribution.md

 It is important at this point to look at the latent space. as we have no control on how to is defined and which shape it has.
 To do that, we apply the encoder to all out dataset and store the results in the `Z` array; we then plot the distribution of $Z_1$ and $Z_2$, as well as all the points $(z_1, z_2)$.
 From the first two graphs we can appreciate that the first latent dimension goes from about -3 to 2, while the second from -4 to about 1.5.
 The third graph is the most interesting: the points have a peculiar shape and are not well distributed around the origin.
-The dashed red line represents the $(-1, 1) \times (-1, 1)$ square, and we can see that the lower left corner has not been touched in training.
+The dashed red line represents the $(-1, 1) \times (-1, 1)$ square, and we can see that the lower part of the square has not been covered while training.
 This means that points generated by the decoder when $z_1=-1$ and $z_2=-1$ will be based on extrapolation rather than interpolation and will probably be of poor quality.

 ```python